-In this article and accompanying video, I will help you transform the emotional misery of toxic shame into emotional mastery by bringing awareness as to how toxic shame creates the false self.
+In today’s Best Day Blog and accompanying video, I will help you transform the emotional misery of toxic shame into emotional mastery by bringing awareness as to how toxic shame creates the false self.

 Toxic shame is an internal separation from ourselves.
 It’s where the false self is born, and it is the third stage of The Worst Day Cycle.